 Terry McEachern, founder of the Association of Credit Union Internal Auditors, shares the story of how ACUIA began:

 "In the summer of 1988 I attended a seminar hosted by our state regulator.
-Three other credit union internal auditors were also in attendance.
-I enjoyed the rapport we developed during the meeting and wondered if there were other credit union internal auditors in Wisconsin.
+I was a part-time auditor in my credit union at the time and pretty new to the profession.
+Three other credit union internal auditors were also in attendance and we all shared information about ourselves.
+I enjoyed the connection we developed and wondered if there were other credit union internal auditors in Wisconsin.
 If there were other auditors, could we expand these relationships?
 After the meeting, I asked my CEO and board of directors for permission to seek other auditors in Wisconsin and Minnesota to establish a credit union organization.
 They gave me the go-ahead and I sent out letters to credit unions.

 A meeting to discuss the possibility of organizing a group of credit union internal auditors was held in Eau Claire, Wisconsin in May 1989.
 Employees from six Wisconsin credit unions and two Minnesota credit unions attended.
 Officers were elected, and we named ourselves the 'Association of Credit Union Internal Auditors.'
 A year later, ACUIA incorporated as a nonprofit organization in the state of Wisconsin.
 State law didn't allow the use of the words ‘credit union’ in a corporation without permission from the credit union regulator at that time.
 We applied to the Wisconsin Commissioner of Credit Unions for use of the words and they approved our request.